joachimdekker/master-thesis/docs/proposal/main.typ

 == Validation of excel formulas
 To verify the semantics of the program, the semantics of Excel should be defined so they can be compared with the semantics of the higher level language.

 #citeauthor(<bock_semantics_2020>) defines the operational semantics for a self-made spreadsheet framework @sestoft_sheet-defined_2013 which closely reflects and closely resembles the Excel semantics.
+The semantics could serve as a starting point for verifying the compiler steps from Excel formulas to generated code, but need alteration because it is not clear if they fully model the excel semantics.

+#citeauthor(<rothermel_methodology_2001>) and #citeauthor(<fisher_automated_2002>) introduce the _What You See Is What You Test_ (WYSIWYT) framework for spreadsheet testing, utilizing definition-use (du) associations to link formulas to their computational or predicate uses.
+A spreadsheet is considered 'tested' when all du-associations are exercised by at least one test.
+While users can manually validate du-associations @rothermel_methodology_2001, the framework also supports generating automated test cases using random or goal-oriented approaches to satisfy all du-associations @fisher_automated_2002.
+For a good compilation, the generated code should pass all of these automated tests to be sufficiently verified.

+// A definition-use (du) association in spreadsheets links a cell's defining formula with its computational or predicate uses.
+Under the du-adequacy criterion, testing is sufficient when every du-association is exercised by at least one test, validated as "correct" by user verification.

 // Discuss the literature related to your proposal.
 Focu s on concepts and ideas, how this relates to your proposal.
 Do not describe each paper individually, but as a collective.